-- 151. Plaintiffs reallege and incorporate, as if fully set forth herein, each and every allegation in the preceding paragraphs of this Complaint. - 152.
-The Fisheries Service's failure to prepare an EIS analyzing the impacts of the take authorized under the incidental take regulations violated NEPA.
-The Fisheries Service's issuance of the Cook Inlet incidental take regulations is a major federal action within the meaning of NEPA.
-The Fisheries Service's decision implicates several NEPA significance factors for when an EIS is required: it may have adverse impacts; it may affect geographically unique areas; it involves highly uncertain or unique or unknown risks; it has cumulatively significant impacts; it may cause loss or destruction of significant scientific, cultural, or historical resources; and it may adversely affect threatened or endangered species or their critical habitat. - 153.
-The Fisheries Service's failure to prepare an EIS constitutes an agency action unlawfully withheld or unreasonably delayed, in violation of the APA.
+169. Plaintiffs incorporate each and every allegation set forth in the Complaint by reference.

+The Fisheries Service's failure to prepare an EIS analyzing the impacts of the 170.

+take authorized under the incidental take regulations violated NEPA.
+The Fisheries

+Service's issuance of the incidental take regulations is a major federal action within the meaning of NEPA.
+The Fisheries Service's decision implicates several NEPA significance factors for when an EIS is required: it may have adverse impacts; it may affect geographically unique areas; it involves highly uncertain or unique or unknown risks; it has cumulatively significant impacts; it may cause loss or destruction of significant scientific, cultural, or historical resources; and it may adversely affect threatened or endangered species or their critical habitat.

+- 171. The Fisheries Service's failure to prepare an EIS constitutes an agency action unlawfully withheld or unreasonably delayed, in violation of the APA.
 5 U.S.C. § 706(1).
 Alternatively, the Fisheries Service's decision to issue the take regulations without first preparing an EIS are arbitrary, capricious, an abuse of discretion, made without observance of procedure required by law, and not in accordance with NEPA or its implementing regulations, in violation of the APA.
-Id. § 706(2).

-- 154. The Fisheries Service's EA and FONSI are inadequate under NEPA because the agency failed to take a "hard look" at the direct, indirect, and cumulative environmental impacts of its decision before acting.
-The agency failed to include sufficient evidence and adequate analysis of the environmental impacts of the proposal and its ultimate no significant impact conclusion. - 155.
+Id. § 706(2). - 172.
+The Fisheries Service's EA and FONSI are inadequate under NEPA because the agency failed to take a "hard look" at the direct, indirect, and cumulative environmental impacts of its decision before acting.
+The agency failed to include sufficient evidence and adequate analysis of the environmental impacts of the proposal and its ultimate no significant impact conclusion. - 173.
 The Fisheries Service's EA violated NEPA's requirement that the Fisheries Service consider a reasonable range of alternatives to the proposed action.
-In this case, the agency considered just two alternatives (the proposed action and no-action alternatives) without rigorously exploring and objectively evaluating all reasonable alternatives to the proposed action in violation of NEPA. - 156.
-The Fisheries Service's EA and FONSI are arbitrary, capricious, an abuse of discretion, made without observance of procedure required by law, and not in accordance with NEPA or its implementing regulations, 42 U.S.C. § 4332(2)(C); 40 C.F.R. §§ 1502.14, 1508.7, 1508.8, 1508.9, in violation of the APA.
+In this case, the agency considered just two alternatives (the proposed action and no-action alternatives) without rigorously exploring and objectively evaluating all reasonable alternatives to the proposed action, in violation of NEPA.

+The Fisheries Service's EA and FONSI are arbitrary, capricious, an abuse of discretion, made without observance of procedure required by law, and not in accordance with NEPA or its implementing regulations, 42 U.S.C. § 4332(2)(C); 40

+C.F.R. §§ 1502.14, 1508.7, 1508.8, 1508.9, in violation of the APA.
 5 U.S.C. § 706(2).